 HOW TO MAKE YOUR WORKOUT PLASTIC FREE

 When we’re working out, we’re aiming to make ourselves healthier, right?
-Well why make a couple of small changes to help make our environment a little healthier at the same time too?
+Well why make a couple of small changes to reduce plastic and help make our environment a little healthier at the same time too?

 Avoid plastic water bottles